vrothberg/vgrep/README.md

 ![](screenshots/vgrep-show-gedit.png)

-Please note, as the default editor of vgrep is vim, the defautl flag to open a file at a specific line is ``+`` followed by the line number.
+Please note, as the default editor of vgrep is vim, the default flag to open a file at a specific line is ``+`` followed by the line number.
 If your editor of choice hits the rare case of a different syntax, use the `EDITORLINEFLAG` environment variable to adjust.
-For example, `kate` user may set the environment to ``EDITOR="kate"`` and ``EDITORLINEFLAG="-l"``.
+For example, a `kate` user may set the environment to ``EDITOR="kate"`` and ``EDITORLINEFLAG="-l"``.

 # vgrep commands and the interactive shell